Financial aid resources

-Tuition and fees for the Nursing Science and Health-Care Leadership Graduate Degree Program are set by University of California Board of Regents and can change without notice.
+Tuition and fees for the Nursing Science and Health-Care Leadership Graduate Degree Program are set by the Regents of the University of California and can change without notice.
 Tuition is based on residency as well as degree type (i.e. academic or professional).
-Please visit http://budget.ucdavis.edu/studentfees for more information.
+For more information, visit the Office of Budget & Institutional Analysis.

 UC Davis internal fellowships

-There are a variety of fellowships available for students from different backgrounds, research areas and years of graduate study.
+There are a variety of fellowships available for students with varying backgrounds, research interests and undergraduate majors.
 These fellowships are competitive funds for graduate students across the entire UC Davis campus.
 Please check if you qualify for any of the current funding opportunities.
-For more information visit the Office of Graduate Studies, Internal Fellowship website.
+For more information, visit the Office of Graduate Studies, Internal Fellowship.

 M.S. nurse practitioner and M.H.S. physician assistant students